How to Use Resistance Bands

 These bendy bands are about to become your new strength training BFF.
 Here's how to burn (your muscles with) rubber.

 Portable, affordable, and limitless in use, resistance bands are among the most overlooked pieces of fitness equipment.
-In part, that's because while treadmills, jump ropes, and stair-climbers are pretty self-explanatory, working out with resistance bands takes a little savvy.
+In part, that's because while treadmills, jump ropes, and stair-climbers are pretty self-explanatory; learning how to use resistance bands takes a little savvy.

 What Are Resistance Bands?

 ICYDK (or have been living under a rack of dumbbells), resistance bands are essentially thick, colorful elastic bands that come in a variety of shapes, thicknesses, and sizes.

 "The colors, thicknesses, and exact amounts of resistance will vary by brand and company," says Greg Pignataro, personal trainer with Grindset Fitness in Scottsdale, AZ.
 But in general, a thicker band equals more resistance (or assistance).
 The color of the band is also an indicator.
 "Typically, the darker the color the more the resistance: yellows and oranges are lightest, with reds and blues in the middle, and greens, purples, and blacks are the most resistant," says Brian Ferrari, M.S., C.S.C.S., a Gold's Gym fitness expert.

 "You can choose which resistance to use based on your ability and the type of band to use based on the exercise you're doing," explains Greer Rothermel, a certified personal trainer with RSP Nutrition.